dkulp2/opex/README.md

 # opex
-Interactive Shiny app estimating opex for outsourced FTTH in western MA
+Interactive Shiny app estimating costs for outsourced FTTH in western MA.

+Run this in R with shiny::runApp() or in RStudio you can run it remotely with

+  runGitHub("dkulp2/opex")